pourquoibenoit/USB-scripts/README.md

-put all these on a USB then run START.bat.
+This is a script that subtly messes with people by periodically pressing Backspace, every 5min opening the CD drive, and starting a wifi hotspot on their computer with the name 'Pauliscool' To use:  put all these on a USB then run START.bat.
 Hide the rest of the files.
 Run ShutdownWifiHotspot if you want to remove the hotspot that the script creates.